 I write this blog on new years day, 2014.
 The film I directed, wrote, and co-produced, THE GHOSTS IN OUR MACHINE, just enjoyed a busy and successful 9-month release: from its World Premiere in April to the conclusion of a U.S. Oscar Qualifying Theatrical Release in December.

 2014 will be another active and important year for the film, globally.
 Read our 2013 Year in Review – Looking Ahead blog here.

 A victory worth elaborating on is the realization of an intention and goal that was set over three years ago.
 Read on.

 When THE GHOSTS IN OUR MACHINE was imagined in early 2010, its defining framework was: a cross-platform documentary, to be accessible and targeted to a broad and diverse audience.
-We later defined the demographic more succinctly with the help of a marketing expert.
-A significant audience to reach was the green movement – those who care about the natural world: “environmentalists”.
+This framework has always informed my every step, and by the way, being “accessible” has not detracted from the integrity and fundamental need to tell the truth and bear witness.
+A significant audience to reach was/is the green movement – those who care about the natural world.
 Early on, Jo-Anne McArthur, the film’s protagonist, said something astute that always stuck with me:

 Issues of animal rights lag far behind the environmental movement when in fact the two are entwined.

 My last feature documentary, WATER ON THE TABLE, focuses on the global water crisis, specifically, the struggle to have water declared a human right, protected from privatization.
 Prior to making WATER ON THE TABLE I made several international films about human rights issues.
 It made perfect evolutionary sense for me to turn my attention to a film about animal rights – and I felt especially motivated because it is such a complex and marginalized issue.
 Therefore, the goal of attracting a broad and diverse audience, including environmentalists, made a lot of sense.